mqnc/fiascode/README.md

 	If x==10 && y==10 Then Break Endif // and escaped through all levels
 Loop

-For [a:va, b:vb] Do // And you can iterate through arrays parallely, stopping when the shortest array ends
+For [a:va, b:vb] Do // and you can iterate through arrays parallely, stopping when the shortest array ends
 	a=b;
 Loop